The digital sound board for Raspberry-Pi with a large bandwidth

 - TOSLINK-RECEIVER signals - but we are unable to know if they are exploitable and supported by the HiFiBerry kernel module.
 See the HiFiBerry forum for more information.

-- INPUT - just like the TOSLINK-RECEIVER signal, we are unable to evaluate the scope and interest of this signal.
+- INPUT - just like the TOSLINK-RECEIVER signal, we are not able to evaluate the scope and interest of this signal.
 See the HiFiBerry forum for more information.

 - The headphone Jack - even if the jack is not supplied and welded, you could easily place one on this emplacement.

-The fully assembled HiFiBerry card and 4 M2.5 x 12mm spacers to fix the card to your Raspberry-Pi.
+The fully assembled HiFiBerry card including the transformer module, and 4 M2.5 x 12mm spacers to fix the card to your Raspberry-Pi.
 This card is a version with optical output.

 Raspberry-Pi not included.